faassen/bowerstatic/doc/tutorial.rst

 in the earlier examples: ``dist/jquery.js``.

 A package can also specify an array of files in ``main``.
-In this case the only first endpoint listed in this array is included.
+In this case the first endpoint listed in this array is included.

-XXX is that the correct behavior? maybe the first?

 The endpoint system is aware of Bower intra-package dependencies.
 Suppose you include 'jquery-ui'::